phrmendes/phrmendes/content/_index.md

 # Hello 👋

-I'm Pedro, a brazilian interested in Python, Go, statistics and data science.
+I'm Pedro, a brazilian interested in Python, statistics and data science.
 I'm also a big fan of New Order, Dune and old movies.
-I'm also obsessed with NixOS and Neovim.
+Currently obsessed with NixOS and Neovim.